staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/available-integrations/postman-integrations.md

 ## Backup and source control

-Use the following integrations to backup your collections or connect your API in Postman to a source code repository:
+Use the following integrations to backup your Postman Collections or connect your API to a source code repository:

 * Azure DevOps
 * Bitbucket